gustawL/gustawl.github.io/content/knowledge base/index.md

 it’s designed for quick retrieval and reuse. <br><br>
 [[km|Knowledge management]] is the broader discipline that covers the creation, capture, organization, sharing, and application of knowledge to improve learning and decision‑making.<br>
 <br>
-[[pkm|Personal knowledge management]] applies same ideas at the individual level: capture what you learn, organize it so you can find it, and reuse it to create new work.
+[[pkm|Personal knowledge management]] applies same ideas but at the individual level (smaller scope): single person captures, organize, and reuse to create new work.

 > *references:*
 > - ["Defining knowledge management: Toward an applied compendium"<br>- A Publication of the International Institute for Applied Knowledge Management](https://www.iiakm.org/ojakm/articles/2015/volume3_1/OJAKM_Volume3_1pp1-20.pdf)